ckampfe/zeroclarkthirty.com/posts/2025-11-18-etorrent-a-bittorrent-client-in-elixir.md

 ---
 layout: post
-title: etorrent: a bittorrent client in elixir
+title: etorrent: a BitTorrent client in Elixir
 created: 2025-11-18
 ---